- Why is Vegenaise® Better than Mayo®?

 What allergens are present in your facility?

-Our facility processes soy, milk, sesame seeds, mustard, and a small amount of wheat.
-We do not have egg, fish, shellfish, peanuts, or tree nuts in our facility.Back to Top
+Our facility processes soy, sesame seeds, and mustard.
+We do not have egg, fish, shellfish, wheat, peanuts, or tree nuts in our facility.Back to Top

 How does your facility handle allergens to avoid cross contamination?